Biomaker/Gametophyte-Fern-photography-2018/Results.md

 Wrote to Jim Haseloff to ask if he would contribute confocal slices and a 3D to show that focus stacking is used in confocal.

+I phoned Mackays in Cambridge to ask how to cut up a microscope.
+They said that they would use a bandsaw to cut the microscope.
+They said that to make threaded holes, then would first drill the hole, and then use a "tap and die" to make the threading in the hole so that it can accommodate a screw in the hole.
+They said that they can do this work at Mackays, and for people further afield they need to look for a metalwork shop.

 ## Images